Previous | Next

 Book reviews

 • General Policy.
 Direction reviews scholarly and semi-scholarly books from a variety of disciplines.
-Within this interdisciplinary approach, the focus will be the following types of books: (1) books about the Mennonite Brethren; (2) books written by Mennonite Brethren authors that are of interest to Mennonite Brethren readers; (3) books about the wider Mennonite community; and (4) books on issues that are of particular interest to a Mennonite Brethren audience.
+Within this interdisciplinary approach, the focus will be the following types of books: (1) books about the Mennonite Brethren; (2) books written by Mennonite Brethren authors that are of interest to Mennonite Brethren readers; (3) books about the wider Anabaptist/Mennonite community; and (4) books on issues that are of particular interest to a Mennonite Brethren audience.

 • Review Guidelines.
 Reviews should adhere to the following guidelines and total about 500 to 750 words.
 The Book Review Editor will usually specify a length limit for a particular book.
 Reviewers should confer with the Book Review Editor if they believe the book merits longer treatment.